No. 452 Squadron RAAF: Circus offensive

+Service in Southwest Pacific

 No. 452 Squadron became operational again on 17 January 1943, having received Spitfire MK Vc aircraft in October the previous year.
 Based at Batchelor Airfield in the Northern Territory it became part of No. 1 Wing RAAF, which defended Darwin from Japanese air raids.
 The squadron was relocated to Strauss Airfield on 1 February and apart a brief period between 9 and 27 March 1943 when it was deployed to RAAF Station Pearce to reinforce the air defences of Perth, it remained at Strauss, protecting Darwin, until 30 June 1944.
 The previous April, the squadron had received more advanced Mark VIII Spitfire.
 In May, it had become part of No. 80 Wing RAAF.
 Throughout this period, the squadron was involved in significant actions during which it shot down several Japanese aircraft; its first big battle took place in early March.

 On 1 July 1944 the squadron relocated again, this time to Sattler Airfield in the Northern Territory.
 Responsibility for defending Darwin had been handed over to two Royal Air Force squadrons; No. 452 Squadron was reassigned to ground-attack missions.
 The squadron began attacking targets in the Dutch East Indies and on 11 December 1944 it was sent to Morotai, where it was assigned to the 1st Tactical Air Force, to support the Australian operations in Kalimantan, flying mainly ground attack missions and anti-shipping strikes.
 The ground staff were sent to Juwata airfield on Tarakan in May 1945 but operations had to wait until the landing field was ready.
 The squadron undertook missions against Kelabaken and Simalumong on 2 July; further attacks occurred on Tawoa on 10 July.
 A detachment moved to Balikpapan on 15 July and began operations to support Australian troops there.
 The detachment remained until the end of the war, flying its last sortie on 10 August 1945; its final aerial victory of the war came on 24 July when a Japanese bomber was shot down in a night raid over Balikpapan.

 Operations continued after the war, albeit limited to defensive duties only.
 In October the aircraft of 452 Squadron were returned to Australia and the unit disbanded at Tarakan on 17 November 1945.
 Australian casualties during the war amounted to 49 killed.

+Reformation

 No. 452 Squadron was re-raised as an air traffic control unit on 16 February 2011.
 It forms part of No. 44 Wing at RAAF Base Darwin.
 It maintains subordinate flights at the "northern" RAAF bases, RAAF Base Darwin, RAAF Base Tindal, RAAF Base Amberley, RAAF Base Townsville and the Oakey Army Aviation Centre.
 These flights provide the air traffic control service for these bases.